Hello and welcome.

 There is no rush here.

-Just allow the rhythm to feel natural for you.
+Allow the rhythm to feel natural for you.

-Slowly as you continue tapping,
+Slowly as you continue tapping.

-Just feel your breath moving slowly and comfortably.
+Feel your breath moving slowly and comfortably.

-Perhaps you're breathing through your nose and out through your mouth.
+Perhaps you're breathing through your nose.

-With each gentle tap,
+With each gentle tap.

-Just feel the wings of a butterfly moving softly,
+Just feel the wings of a butterfly moving softly.

-And calm.
+And car.

-Just continue,
+Just continue.

 And allowing your breath to move slowly and comfortably.

-Notice how your body is responding.
+Now as you continue notice how your body is responding.

-Perhaps your shoulders are becoming a little more softer now,
+Perhaps your shoulders are becoming a little more softer now.

 Or maybe there is simply a small sense of being held and supported.